 Whigs, accompanied by society ladies in London, started charitable famine relief appeals.
 It didn't work.
 In the 1847 elections those Irish who could vote overwhelmingly backed O'Connell and his demands for suspension of all rent and rates to the English and export of food, while demanding proper famine relief and insisting on repeal of the Union.
 Russell was livid.
 No more Lord Nice Guy!
-It was time for the 'hidden hand' of the free market ie the hidden hand of God according to Russell

-1846 the Tories were defeated and replaced by the Whigs led by Lord John Russell.
+It was time for the 'hidden hand' of the free market ie the hidden hand In fact in 1845 the Tory Prime Minister Peel did (quietly) make a start on setting up stockpiles of Indian corn to cope with the food shortages.
+In 1846 the Tories were defeated and replaced by the Whigs led by Lord John Russell.
 Russell sold the stockpiles and refused to take any government-funded action to either restrict the export of corn from Ireland or import replacement supplies.